nais/doc/docs/nais-application/oci-migration.md

 needs.
 Additionally, as we transition to the cloud, the seamless integration with the Google Cloud Platform further enhances its appeal as a beneficial option for our operations.

-### Migrate
+## Migrate

-You can switch from GHCR to GAR by following these steps to update your current workflow.
-Let's simplify this by taking an example of a workflow using GHCR and show you exactly how to change it to GAR.
+You can switch from GHCR to GAR by following these steps to update your current GitHub workflow.
+Let's simplify this by taking an example of a workflow using GHCR and show how you can to change it to GAR.

 The [docker-build-action](https://github.com/nais/docker-build-push) is employed for building and publishing the Docker image to GAR.
 Subsequently, the [deploy-action](https://github.com/nais/deploy/tree/master/actions/deploy) facilitates the deployment of the application to a cluster.

+### Example workflow

 ```yaml
 name: Build, push, and deploy